 My most recent photography adventure brought me to Voluntown, CT, this past weekend.

-I was invited to a private birthday campout by Andrew, a fire-spinning buddy of mine, for some portraits and action-shots.
+I was invited to a private birthday campout by Andrew, a fire-spinning buddy of mine, for some headshots and fire-performer photography action shots.

 His location was wonderfully hidden away from everyone, on a swampy piece of family property.
 Between alien-looking, multi-colored WTF bugs, the brutal humidity, and the ever rising tide of COVID-19 infections, I think we were able to pull off a successful photoshoot and birthday celebration.